nivedithanmurthy/LLM_baesd_AI_StockAgent/README.md

 ## Introduction

-Finance Fellas explores the intersection of AI and finance by developing a sophisticated stock trading system.
+LLM Based AI stock agent explores the intersection of AI and finance by developing a sophisticated stock trading system.
 The project uses LLMs to process and interpret large volumes of financial data, simulating trading scenarios that reflect real-world market conditions.
 The goal is to create an AI-powered stock trading agent capable of making autonomous and profitable trading decisions.

 ## Features